John Rex Farm

-The John Rex Farm, also known as the Goodwin/Strickler Farm, is an historic American home and farm that are located in Jefferson Township in Greene County, Pennsylvania.
+The John Rex Farm, also known as the Goodwin/Strickler Farm, is an historic home and farm that are located in Jefferson Township in Greene County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1998.

 History and architectural features

 The main house was built circa 1874, and is a 1 1/2-story, frame dwelling with a steeply pitched gable roof.
 Designed in the Gothic Revival style, this house was renovated in 1990, at which time a full basement was added.
 Also located on the property are the contributing summer kitchen (c.
 1865), barn (c.
 1870), carriage house (c.
 1870), smokehouse (c.
 1870), and a wrought iron fence (c.
 1910).

-It was listed on the National Register of Historic Places in 1998.